OMeadows/ecom-demo/data/input/table_schema.md

 #### Order Items

-<b>Table Description</b>: <br>This dataset includes data about the items purchased within each order.
+<u>Table Description</u>: <br>This dataset includes data about the items purchased within each order.
 <br> <br>
 <u>Example:</u> <br>
 - The order_id = 00143d0f86d6fbd9f9b38ab440ac16f5 has 3 items (same product).
 Each item has the freight calculated accordingly to its measures and weight.
 To get the total freight value for each order you just have to sum.